Tag

 Image used with permission by copyright holder

 Here’s another image editor, but this one is free.
-GIMP has everything you need to replace Adobe’s monthly Photoshop subscription: Layer control, effects, vector-based paths, filters, exposure, and so much more.
+GIMP has everything you need to replace Adobe’s monthly Photoshop subscription: Layer control, shadow effects, vector-based paths, filters, exposure, and so much more.
 It even offers similar auto functions to enhance colors, equalize, and correct white balance on the fly.
 It’s simply one of the best Photoshop alternatives to date.

 GIMP is an open-source project, initially developed by two Berkeley students, that first went public in 1996.
 It works alongside other open-source Adobe alternatives to create an open-source suite: Scribus (InDesign) and Inkscape (Illustrator).